maksz42/periscope/README.md

 Fill in the host field (IP or domain), port, and protocol.
 Android <5.0 doesn't support HTTPS.
 If you're using the protected port, fill in the user and password fields, otherwise leave them empty.

-### What's the difference between ImageView and SurfaceView display implementation?
+### What's the difference between single-threaded and multi-threaded display implementation?
-- **ImageView:** Single-threaded.
-- **SurfaceView:** Multithreaded and may use less memory.
-Minor visual glitches.
+Apart from threading, multi-threaded display uses less memory but suffers from minor visual glitches.
+There are more implementation nuances.

 Choose the one that works best for you.